Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module1.rst

 **NGINX include configuration loading**

-When making use of the ``include`` directive, the included files are merged into the core configuration at runtime quite literally.
-You can figure this as if you replaced the line with ``include`` directive with the full content of the included file.
-This means that:

-#.
-A ``include a.conf`` directive placed above another ``include b.conf``
-   places the content of the ``a.conf`` file above the content of the ``b.conf`` file in the running configuration.
-#.
-Included files inherit the context from which they are loaded.
+When making use of the ``include`` directive, the included files are like "merged" (with some caveats as we will see in the next part) in the configuration.
+Basically, the included file (child configuration) defines a configuration that will inherit its parent's (the file containing the ``include [...]`` directive) variables and directives.
+However, the parent configuration will never be able to access elements defined in a child configuration (despite being in the same context "level").

 For example, let us have the following ``nginx.conf`` file:

 .. code-block:: NGINX
+    :linenos:
-    :emphasize-lines: 31
+    :emphasize-lines: 18,19,20,31

     # /etc/nginx/nginx.conf
     user  nginx;